 After a few months exploring Itokawa, the spacecraft was meant to fire its engines to begin its cruise back to Earth.
 In the final phase of the mission, the reentry capsule is intended to be detached from the main spacecraft at a distance of 300,000 to 400,000 km from the Earth and then coast on a ballistic trajectory, reentering the Earth's atmosphere in July 2007.
 All being well, the capsule and its tiny cargo was to have landed via parachute near Woomera, Australia.

-Sep.
-13, 2005: Hayabusa successfully approached to within 20 km (12 miles) of Itokawa to begin the initial observing phase.
-(See entry on Itokawa for photos of the asteroid).
+September 13, 2005: Hayabusa successfully approached to within 20 km (12 mi) of Itokawa to begin the initial observing phase.